 This spring CBE’s research team was thrilled to learn we had won two major funding awards from the California Energy Commission.
-These winning proposals were led by California Institute for Energy Efficiency (CIEE) who will lead the future work in close collaboration with CBE researchers and other contributors.
+These winning proposals were led by the California Institute for Energy and Environment (CIEE) who will lead the future work in close collaboration with CBE researchers and other contributors.
 Funding is provided through the CEC’s Grant Funding Opportunity-22-308: Decarbonizing Heating, Ventilation, and Air Conditioning Systems in Large Buildings.
 Because applicants were required to provide 20% cost share, leveraging funding from CBE industry membership was valuable in gaining these significant awards, and which supplements the in-kind and cash commitments from other team members.
 Both projects are multi-year efforts, each with a wide range of research activities and tasks, which build on key CBE research and take advantage of our collective knowledge, capabilities and our extensive network of industry and academic partners.
 (In addition to these projects, CBE is a sub-contractor for another large award led by Lawrence Berkeley National Lab funded under the same RFP.)

 Mainstreaming Personal Comfort Devices with Modular Controls